-We face the challenge of mending the missing information at the different dimension, by representing the objects as affine subspaces.
-In particular, we work in the framework of flat in $\mathbb{R}^d$, where the missing features correspond to the (intrinsic) dimension of the flat.
-This representation is accurate and flexible, in the sense that it saves all the features of the origin data, as well as allowing algebraic calculation over the objects.
-In this paper we study the pairwise distance between the flats, and based on our probabilistic and geometrical results, we developed polynomial algorithm that achieve clustering of the flats with high probability.
+We face the challenge of mending the missing information at different dimensions by representing the objects as affine subspaces.
+In particular, we work within the framework of flat in $\mathbb{R}^d$, where the missing features correspond to the (intrinsic) dimension of the flat.
+This representation is accurate and flexible, in the sense that it saves all the features of the origin data; it also allows for algebraic calculation over the objects.
+In this chapter, we study the pairwise distance between the flats, and based on our probabilistic and geometrical results, we developed a polylogarithmic algorithm that achieves clustering of the flats with high probability.

-The main result of the paper summarized in the following theorem, while the precise definition and the detailed proof are presented in the sequel. \begin{thm} Given the separable data set $\mathbf{P}$ of $n$ affine subspaces in $\mathbb{R}^d$, for any $\epsilon > 0$ and for sufficiently large $d$ (depending on $\epsilon$), with probability $1-\epsilon$, we can cluster $\mathbf{P}$ according to $\mathbb{B}^d$, using their pair-wise distance projection in $poly(n,k,d)$ time. \end{thm} Although in the scope of big-data the goal is to achieve good performance for high dimensions, as we proved that our algorithm does, we also show that the algorithm works well for low dimensions.
-In addition, we claim that we can relax the model assumption to any size of cluster, and even to achieve a poly-logarithmic running time.
+The main result of the study is summarized in the following theorem, while the precise definition and the detailed proof are presented in the sequel. \begin{thm} Given the separable data set $\mathbf{P}$ of $n$ affine subspaces in $\mathbb{R}^d$, for any $\epsilon > 0$ and for sufficiently large $d$ (depending on $\epsilon$), with probability $1-\epsilon$, we can cluster $\mathbf{P}$ according to $\mathbb{B}^d$, using their pair-wise distance projection in $poly(n,k,d)$ time. \end{thm} \textit{Remarks:} \begin{itemize} \item In addition to proving good performance for high dimensions as required in the scope of big-data, we also show that the algorithm works well for low dimensions. \item Using sampling, we achieve a \textit{poly-logarithmic} running time. \item We show we can relax the model assumption about the identical size of clusters to any different sizes. \end{itemize}